Control Flow

 Ada even checks to make sure at compile time that the cases are exhaustive!

-WARNING WARNING WARNING.
-Some languages bastardize the conditional so that once you found a truthy condition, you “fall through” and execute subsequent cases:
+WARNING: Some languages bastardize the conditional so that once you found a truthy condition, you “fall through” and execute subsequent cases.
+This is horrifying.
+You will almost always need to put a break or return or something similar to prevent that from happening.

 // Java, C, JavaScript, C++